 refractory epilepsy to placebo up to 12 weeks.

-One to 2 concomitant AEDs are allowed in this study, which should be kept stable during
+one to 2 concomitant aeDs are allowed in this study, which should be kept stable during

-the course of the study.
-If present, the device for vagus nerve stimulation (VNS) should be
+the course of the study. if present, the device for vagus nerve stimulation (VnS) should be

 implanted at least 6 months before screening, stimulation parameters need to be stable for

-at least 1 month prior to screening (VNS will not be counted as concomitant AED).
+at least 1 month prior to screening (VnS will not be counted as concomitant aeD).
 The

-blood drug assays of eslicarbazepine and those concomitant AEDs will allow the study of
+blood drug assays of eslicarbazepine and those concomitant aeDs will allow the study of

 potential drug-drug interactions.

-Part III: In order to allow for the assessment of the maintenance of safety and absence of tolerance
+Part iii: in order to allow for the assessment of the maintenance of safety and absence of tolerance

-Criteria for Inclusion: At visit 1 (screening), patient must be/have: written informed consent signed by patient; aged 16 years (18 years of age at this site) or more,(no upper age limit); a documented diagnosis of epilepsy for at least 12 months prior to screening; at least 4 partial-onset seizures (including subtypes of simple partial, complex partial and/or partial seizures evolving to secondarily generalised) on the 4-weeks prior to screening; currently treated with 1 or 2 AEDs (any except OXC), in a stable dose regimen during at least 1 month prior to screening (patients using vigabatrin should have been on this medication for at least 1 year with no deficit in visual field identified, and a confirmatory test should be available within 1 month before study entry; if present, the device for vagus nerve stimulation (VNS) should be implanted at least 6 months before screening, parameters need to be stable for at least 1 month prior to screening (VNS will not be counted as concomitant AED); excepting epilepsy, patient is judged to be in general good health based on medical history, physical examination (PE), and clinical laboratory test results; post-menopausal women or female patients otherwise incapable of becoming pregnant by reason of surgery or tubal ligation; in case of women of childbearing potential (WOCBP), patient must present a serum beta-human chorionic gonadotropin (-hCG) test consistent with a non-gravid state and agree to remain abstinent or use reliable contraception (hormonal contraception should be combined with a barrier method) beginning at screening and continuing or at least untl 30 days after the last dose of study drug (the post-study visit.)
+Criteria for Inclusion: At visit 1 (screening), patient must be/have: written informed consent signed by patient; aged 16 years (18 years of age at this site) or more,(no upper age limit); a documented diagnosis of epilepsy for at least 12 months prior to screening; at least 4 partial-onset seizures (including subtypes of simple partial, complex partial and/or partial seizures evolving to secondarily generalised) on the 4-weeks prior to screening; currently treated with 1 or 2 AEDs (any except OXC), in a stable dose regimen during at least 1 month prior to screening (patients using vigabatrin should have been on this medication for at least 1 year with no deficit in visual field identified, and a confirmatory test should be available within 1 month before study entry; if present, the device for vagus nerve stimulation (VNS) should be implanted at least 6 months before screening, parameters need to be stable for at least 1 month prior to screening (VNS will not be counted as concomitant AED); excepting epilepsy, patient is judged to be in general good health based on medical history, physical examination (PE), and clinical laboratory test results; post-menopausal women or female patients otherwise incapable of becoming pregnant by reason of surgery or tubal ligation; in case of women of childbearing potential (WOCBP), patient must present a serum beta-human chorionic gonadotropin (β-hCG) test consistent with a non-gravid state and agree to remain abstinent or use reliable contraception (hormonal contraception should be combined with a barrier method) beginning at screening and continuing or at least untl 30 days after the last dose of study drug (the post-study visit.)

-At visit 2 (randomisation), patient must have: at least 8 partial-onset seizures during the baseline with at least 3 partial-onset seizures in each 4-week section of the 8-week baseline period (documented in a diary) and no seizure-free interval exceeding 28 consecutive days; in case of WOCBP, patient must present a urine -hCG test consistent with a non-gravid state; diaries satisfactorily completed by the patient or his/her caregiver; satisfactorily complied with the study requirements during the baseline period (including no changes in concomitant AED therapy should have occurred in the baseline period).
+At visit 2 (randomisation), patient must have: at least 8 partial-onset seizures during the baseline with at least 3 partial-onset seizures in each 4-week section of the 8-week baseline period (documented in a diary) and no seizure-free interval exceeding 28 consecutive days; in case of WOCBP, patient must present a urine β-hCG test consistent with a non-gravid state; diaries satisfactorily completed by the patient or his/her caregiver; satisfactorily complied with the study requirements during the baseline period (including no changes in concomitant AED therapy should have occurred in the baseline period).